Alice N' Chains: Breakup and aftermath

-Shortly after Alice N' Chains broke up, Staley joined a different group of musicians led by guitarist Jerry Cantrell that eventually took up the name Alice in Chains.
+After Alice N' Chains broke up, Staley joined a different group of musicians led by guitarist Jerry Cantrell that eventually took up the name Alice in Chains.
 This band rose to international fame as part of the grunge movement of the early 1990s, along with other Seattle bands such as Nirvana, Pearl Jam, and Soundgarden.
-Staley also formed the supergroup Mad Season along with Pearl Jam guitarist Mike McCready, Screaming Trees drummer Barrett Martin and bassist John Baker Saunders.
+He also formed the supergroup Mad Season along with Pearl Jam guitarist Mike McCready, Screaming Trees drummer Barrett Martin and bassist John Baker Saunders.

-Meanwhile, Pollock formed the band My Sister's Machine, taking up mostly vocal duties as their primary lyricist.
+Bacolas and Bergstrom became members of the post-grunge band Second Coming, while Pollock formed the band My Sister's Machine, taking up mostly vocal duties as their primary lyricist.
 He later sang in the band Soulbender, which also featured Queensrÿche guitarist Michael Wilton.

-Staley made a guest appearance on the band Second Coming's debut album L.O.V.Evil.
-This band signed to Capitol Records in May 1998 and recorded two more studio albums and one extended play before breaking up in 2008.

-Zoli Semanate joined a punk rock band that would become known as The Dehumanizers, which garnered significant attention throughout the Seattle area in 1986 for their song "Kill Lou Guzzo", Jim Sheppard continued playing bass with Sanctuary until their break-up in 1992, and he along with a few other members of that band later formed Nevermore.
+Jim Sheppard played bass with Sanctuary, later forming Nevermore.